jfrolich/smoothie/README.md

 </html>
 ```

 Also, lets add a stylesheet.
-We can use sass for this! save in `web/mailers/templates/layout/style.scss`:
+We can use sass for this! save in `web/mailers/templates/layout/style.scss`.
+If you just want to use css you can save it as `style.css`.

 ```scss
 $action-color: #50E3C2;